People Are Complaining That Their New DJI Drones Are Falling Out of the Sky

 Obviously not, because then they would be going down in flames instead of dropping like rocks.

+No, they're powered by old jokes that are long past their expiration date.

 only Mustache Cop can break this case!
-(Score:2)
+(Score:3)

 Re: (Score:2)